sagarjha/multi-run/README.md

   "Loop CMD given number of TIMES with DELAY between successive run(s)." ...)
 ```

-In every invocation of the loop, _cmd_ will run in all terminals (equivalent to _multi_run cmd_).
+In every invocation of the loop, _cmd_ will run in all terminals (equivalent to _multi-run cmd_).
 The delay is applied between different loop invocations.

 The reason we need to provide a delay is that in general, it is not possible to know from emacs when the commands have finished executing.
 This limitation forces the user to provide an upper-bounds on the execution times of the commands.
 In many cases, even running commands without delay is not an issue if the commands are successfully queued up and run later by the terminal (depends on the terminal type you're working with).
 Loops can help in finding non-deterministic bugs and running performance/correctness tests, something we will see later in more detail.

-Just like in _multi_run_, the command can be a string or a lambda function.
+Just like in _multi-run_, the command can be a string or a lambda function.
 The lambda function is called with the terminal number to obtain the command string.
 With some familiarity with emacs-lisp, it is possible to write more sophisticated functions that manage state internally to make use of other parameters such as the iteration number.

 So how does one abort loops?
-With the delay and loop functions, _multi_run_ registers multiple timers with emacs that run the commands in the future.
-The timer references are stored internally by _multi_run_ so that it can later ask emacs to cancel them.
+With the delay and loop functions, multi-run registers multiple timers with emacs that run the commands in the future.
+The timer references are stored internally by multi-run so that it can later ask emacs to cancel them.
 Consequently, the function _multi-run-kill-all-timers_ aborts all commands that were scheduled to run in the future.
 This is specially handy when you start a wrong command in a loop.

 ```emacs-lisp
 (defun multi-run-kill-all-timers ()